-Nico Brouwer, Ole Miss student and Gather Oxford resident says he recently noticed his complex has had a tough time filling spaces.
+Nico Brouwer, Ole Miss student and Gather Oxford resident, said he recently noticed his complex has had a tough time filling spaces.

-The Gather, which consists of 13 two-story buildings with eight apartments each Housing four persons per unit, offers all sorts of amenities including free Wi-Fi and fully furnished complexes
+Gather, which consists of 13 two-story buildings with eight apartments each housing four persons per unit, offers all sorts of amenities including free Wi-Fi and fully furnished complexes.

 “Most students after freshman year want to live off of the Square,” Brouwer said.
 “The desire to live off of the Square forces more students to sign leases in closer proximity to the Square, which causes a decrease in leasing for complexes not near the Square.”

-According to a recent U.S news article, about 78 percent of Ole Miss students live off campus, of that 78 percent it seems prefer housing near the square.
+According to a recent U.S. news article, about 78 percent of Ole Miss students live off campus.
+Of that, 78 percent, it seems, prefers housing near the Square.

-Ross Devers, Ole Miss student and Bramlett Boulevard resident said he lived in the Retreat and was offered a resign, but denied with desire of living near the Square.
+Ross Devers, Ole Miss student and Bramlett Boulevard resident, said he lived at The Retreat and was offered a renewal, but he declined it with desire of living near the Square.

 But location is not everything to everyone.

-Micheal Mooney, Ole Miss student and future Gather resident said he just recently signed a lease with the Gather in early July, claiming the incentives given to him were what convinced him.
+Micheal Mooney, Ole Miss student and future Gather resident, said he just recently signed a lease with Gather in early July, claiming the incentives given to him were what convinced him.

 “My friend reached out to me and said the Gather was offering $150 off rent each month,” Mooney said “I couldn’t believe how easy it was to sign a lease this late.”

-Mooney said he believes it is not just the Gather that has seen a decrease in leases signed.
-He said he reached out to other student housing complexes such as Campus Creek and the Hub and found they had space available as well.
+Mooney said he believes it is not just Gather that has seen a decrease in leases signed.
+He said he reached out to other student housing complexes, such as Campus Creek and the Hub, and found they also had space available.

-Jones Kinsley, leasing agent for the Hub, said recently they have seen a boost in leases signed, but admits they are not where they were a few years ago.
+Jones Kinsley, leasing agent for the Hub, said that recently they have seen a boost in leases signed but admits they are not where they were a few years ago.

-“We have recently seen a boost in leases signed from a year ago,” Kinley Said “but that is in part due to our low leasing turn out the past few years.”
+“We have recently seen a boost in leases signed from a year ago,” Kinsley said.
+“But that is in part due to our low leasing turnout the past few years.”

 Kinsley said the recent rise in their leasing is due to new property management and leasing incentives they are now offering.

-Nayoko Brock, the Hub leasing and marketing manager, said the hub has increased almost 30 percent in leases signed since the summer of 2016.
+Nayoko Brock, the Hub’s leasing and marketing manager, said the hub has increased almost 30 percent in leases signed since summer 2016.

-Complexes such as the Hub and the Gather will continue to offer incentives to increase leasing rates.
+Complexes such as the Hub and Gather will continue to offer incentives to increase leasing rates.